Postgraduate Diploma Primary Education (SSPIP) Mathematics

 Our Professional Enquiry course provides breadth and depth of insight across key themes such as learning theories, assessment, equalities, inclusion and teacher health and wellbeing.
 An additional PSHE award is also available to all students.
 Our subject courses develop your understanding of effective pedagogy in the core subjects of English, Mathematics and Science, as well as the wider foundation subjects.

 Specialist Mathematics sessions enable you to develop a deeper understanding of theoretical and practical issues inherent in the teaching of primary mathematics.
 These give a high profile to the nature of mathematical thinking, including problem solving and reasoning, and to analysis of ‘teaching for mastery’.
-The Primary Mathematics Specialist route also develops your understanding of progression in children’s mathematical learning from the Early Years Foundation Stage to Key Stage 3, which enhances your leadership potential.
+The Primary with Mathematics Specialism route also develops your understanding of progression in children’s mathematical learning from the Early Years Foundation Stage to Key Stage 3, which enhances your leadership potential.

 The course is designed in conjunction with our school-based partnership; we have a full time team of specialist tutors and centre-based training takes place in spacious rooms that provide a learning environment tailored to promoting high quality primary practice.
 You will also have a personal academic tutor to guide and support you, as well as a dedicated mentor in placement schools.

 The school placements will enable you to put into practice what you have learned and to develop and refine your teaching skills.
 You will have the opportunity to teach mathematics and the wider primary curriculum in two different schools.
-Where possible, in each school, you will work with one base class, and also another supplementary class.
-You will experience both Key Stage 1 and Key Stage 2 during your training year and you will be given specialist feedback on your teaching.

 Our partnership schools vary in size, phase and context, giving you the opportunity to broaden your teaching experience.
 You will visit outstanding schools and meet primary mathematics leaders.
 By the end of the course you will have had the experience and support to begin your career as an effective and confident primary teacher, and an enthusiastic mathematics ‘champion.’